Hear and Meet a Holocaust Survivor

 For over three decades, Holocaust survivors have volunteered their time at the Museum of Tolerance to speak about their experiences during World War II.
 Over 50,000 visitors per year meet and hear a Holocaust Survivor.
 These survivors have been the most effective ambassadors of memory, hope and tolerance.

-The Museum of Tolerance is proud to offer live Holocaust survivor talks IN-PERSON at the Museum of Tolerance every Wednesday and Sunday at 1:00pm.
+The Museum of Tolerance is proud to offer live Holocaust survivor talks IN-PERSON at the Museum of Tolerance every Sunday at 1:00pm and 3:00pm.
 (Included with admission)

 IN-PERSON LIVE PRESENTATION